dhiles/ngx-gridboard/src/ngx-gridboard/README.md

 - fix npm security violation in tar node pkg version by setting node-gyp version 4.0.0
 - fix bug with not passing toolbaritem to ifFunction
 - add mutexMinMaxIcons option to remove or disable minimize icon when panel is not maximized and remove or disable maximize icon when panel is maximized
 - add description field to panel item to display description tooltip on title

+### 1.1.13

+- make sure all panels are visible rather than allowing scrollbar

 ## Author